 Material selection

-Refer Section 8 Acceptable products on page 350.
+Refer Section 8.
+Acceptable Products List 2022

 Isolation

 Downstream from the rising main flow meter, no closer than two rising main pipe diameters, to a flow monitoring device, an isolation valve will be installed to allow work to occur on the pump set without need to drain the entire rising main volume or for high service stations to isolate the rising main in case of emergency bypass.